ekr/iphab/README.md

 - Post reviewed revisions on the IETF Ballot tool.

-The intent is that eventually much of this will run on a server and keep Phabricator in sync, but at the moment it's kind of manual and really only set up for one person to use.
-Contact me if you want to share the existing instance.
+The intent is that eventually much of this will run on a server and keep Phabricator in sync, but at the moment it's kind of manual and needs one person to drive it, though multiple people can review.

-The bugs that need to be fixed to make this work are #1 and #2.
+Email me if you want to share the existing instance.

 ## Setup